jim3/Network-Monitoring-Scripts/diskspace-usage/README.md

 # Diskspace Usage

-Write a script to monitor the disk space usage (`/dev/sda2`) on a server and  [*]send an email notification if it exceeds a certain threshold.
+A script to monitor the disk space usage (`/dev/sda2`) on a server and sends an email notification if it exceeds a certain threshold.

 If the disk space usage exceeds `90%`, send out an alert with: